Crafting a Storm Surge and Hurricane Risk Rating for Coastal Properties

 One possible reason for this could be that while Perth house prices and rents have been rising, they are still much lower than Sydney or Melbourne, and therefore is still affordable for people to be able to live close to the city.

-Secondly, as mining is a predominant industry in Western Australia, it is possible that it is not feasible for many of these workers to move and work remotely.
+Secondly, as mining is the predominant industry in Western Australia, it is possible that it is not feasible for many of these workers to move and work remotely.

 WA Pre-COVID